 With the current increase in COVID-19 cases and our Governor’s recent restrictions - I’m installing new policies at the clinic to keep us safe and sane.

 Everyone will wear a mask, at all times.
 We’ve been ‘doing our best’, but we can do better.
-If you’ve forgotten your mask in the car, please go get it before entering the clinic.
+If you’ve forgotten your mask in your car, please get it before entering the clinic.
 I do have disposable paper masks, if needed.

 I’ll put you in your room as soon as you arrive.
 If you bring a friend or caregiver to your appointment, they will be seated in the room with you.

-Rooms are cleaned thoroughly between visits and I’m washing my hands before each treatment.
-The GreenTouch 3000 air purifier is on during working hours and run at high density ozone mode when the clinic is empty.
+Our treatment rooms are cleaned thoroughly between visits and I’m washing my hands before each treatment.
+The GreenTouch 3000 air purifier is on during working hours and runs at high density ozone mode when the clinic is empty.

 Keep smiling under that mask,

-Harborside Healthcare offers a variety of medical services.
-Michele's focus is on East Asian Medicine, which includes the services listed below.
+Our clinic offers a variety of medical services.
+Michele's focus is on East Asian Medicine, including the services listed below.